Skip to content

 Short answers, pulled from the story.

-When was Peter Trudgill born and where did he grow up?
+Where was Peter Trudgill born and educated?